AnandRajaM/reportify/README.md

 - **Report Generation:**
   - Multiple Sub-tests: For tests with multiple sub-tests, the program generates detailed reports for each sub-test, providing a comprehensive overview of the individual parameters measured.
 The program creates easily readable reports with graphical representations.
 A horizontal bar with green & red areas indicating normal, high, and low values.
 The user's test result is positioned on the bar for quick interpretation.
-  - Multi Value Tests: For these tests , the program generates a table like report containing Test Description , Values , Units and referene range for differnt  parameters such as rbc , wbc , platelets etc. Along with this , each "Multi Value report" also has a note & adnice at the end , which can be added by the respective medical proffesional.
+  - Multi Value Tests: For these tests , the program generates a table like report containing Test Description , Values , Units and referene range for differnt  parameters such as rbc , wbc , platelets etc. Along with this , each "Multi Value report" also has a note & advice section at the end , which can be added by the respective medical proffesional.

 - **Summary Page Creation:** The program generates a summary page consolidating all test results.
 Tests are categorized as highlighted (indicating abnormal values) or non-highlighted (normal values).
 Highlighted tests are visually linked to a gray body diagram, with lines drawn to the respective organ or body part affected by the abnormal result.
 For instance, if a Kidney Function Test result is abnormal, a line is drawn to the kidney region on the gray body image.